 Apple Watch Series 6: The best smartwatch for running

 The Apple Watch Series 6 is one of our favorite GPS running watches, and overall it’s one heck of a fitness tracker.
 Heart rate monitoring is unmatched compared to other wrist-based heart rate sensors, and GPS performance is solid.
 We do think Apple’s new sleep tracking metrics are too basic, but you can always download a third-party sleep tracking app if you need.

 Check out our full review to learn more about the Apple Watch Series 6.

 Polar Vantage V2: The best running watch for triathletes

-The Polar Vantage V2 is the company’s new flagship running watch, and it’s aimed squarely at triathletes.
-It matches the new Polar Grit X in features, but also offers Recovery Pro; running, cycling, and leg performance tests; and onboard music controls (though no music storage).
+The Polar Vantage V2 is the company’s flagship running watch, and it’s aimed squarely at triathletes.
+It matches the new Polar Grit X in features and offers Recovery Pro; running, cycling, and leg performance tests; and onboard music controls (though no music storage).
 It’s also quite light on the wrist.

 If you want everything Polar has to offer in one sleek, lightweight running watch, the Polar Vantage V2 is the watch for you.

 Read more about the Polar Vantage V2 in our list of the best Polar watches.

 Coros Pace 2: The best running watch for training